 Day two of the 2021 SGSC Global Bootcamp program ended with an informative session on digital marketing with Shabrina Koeswologito, a marketing strategist with 5+ years of experience growing startups and driving community growth through partnerships, bloggers, influencers, and communities.
 Shabrina, digital marketing manager with Mindshare, shared incites about qualitative and quantitative measuring strategies for brand awareness and how to utilize various social media channels like Linkedin, Instagram, Twitter, etc., for brand building.
 She cited some interesting case studies of social media influencers and social network leaders who successfully built brand awareness and attracted many followers.

 The SGSC 2021 ‘Global Bootcamp’ sessions are scheduled in two weeks, from June 7th to June 18th.
-Follow SGSC at https://seoulgsc.com/ about different startup programs. beSuccess Media group, a leading global startup media company in South Korea, designed the accelerator program in partnership with SGSC.
+Follow SGSC at https://seoulgsc.com/. beSuccess Media group, a leading global startup media company in South Korea, designed the accelerator program in partnership with SGSC.
 KoreaTechDesk will be bringing you details of each session of the 2021 SGSC Global Boot Camp.